– Mild chronic gastritis

 – Eosinophil-rich gastritis (with up to *** Eosinophils per single high power field) (see comment)

-COMMENT: Histologic sections of the stomach biopsy show an eosinophilic gastritis with up to *** eosinophils per single high-power field.
+COMMENT: The stomach biopsy show an eosinophilic gastritis with up to *** eosinophils per single high-power field.
 There is also eosinophil degranulation and microabscess formation.
 This finding is nonspecific and can be seen in association with a variety of other conditions including a food allergy, medication-effect, Helicobacter infection, parasitic infection, Crohn’s disease, and systemic connective tissue diseases.
 The differential diagnosis also includes eosinophilic gastroenteritis, which is a diagnosis of exclusion.
 An immunohistochemical stain for Helicobacter organisms is negative.
 Clinical correlation is recommended.

 Polyps & Tumors